a-rosenberg/cookbook/recipes/quinoa-burritos.md

 1. Can eat whole or cut in half on a bias.

 ### notes
 I like to make a cashew cream out of 3/4 cup of cashews and 3/4 cup water plus a pinch of salt, 1 tbsp of nutritional yeast and one small garlic clove.
-Just blend until smooth adding more cashews or water to get a good consistency, knowing that once it cools it will thicken some.
+Blend (in a high-powered blender) until very smooth adding more cashews or water to get a good consistency, knowing that once it cools it will thicken some.